Succulents are wonderful low-maintenance houseplants and drought-tolerant garden plants. Plus, they are an eye-catching addition to any home.

 Bear paw gets its name from plump, fuzzy leaves topped with tiny reddish “claws.”
 Under the right conditions, it can display yellow to orange, bell-shaped blossoms.
 This succulent is winter hardy in zone 10.

 The triangular, light green leaves of baby’s necklace have reddish edges and appear stacked on the stems.
 This beautiful plant becomes even more stunning when its clusters of tiny white, yellow, or pink flowers bloom.
-In zone 10 and warmer areas, it can be grown outdoors in a rock garden.
+In zone 10 and warmer areas, it can be grown outdoors in a rock garden, where it will happily bloom.

 Echeveria, or hens and chicks, have a wonderfully long bloom time.
 Compton Carousel echeveria features striking blue-gray and cream variegated leaves punctuated by orange flowers atop a tall, arched stalk in the late summer.
 It’s winter hardy in zones 9-11.